I60R/page/README.md

 ## Limitations

-* Only ~100000 lines can be displayed (it's neovim terminal limit)
+* Only ~100000 lines can be displayed (that's neovim terminal limit)
-* Text that doesn't fit in window width on resize will be lost ([due to data structures inherited from vim](https://github.com/neovim/neovim/issues/2514#issuecomment-580035346))
+* No reflow: text that doesnt't fit into window will be lost on resize  ([due to data structures inherited from vim](https://github.com/neovim/neovim/issues/2514#issuecomment-580035346))
-* `MANPAGER=page -t man` not works because `set ft=man` fails on :term buffer (other filetypes may be affected as well)

 ## Installation